ethan2-0/Slang/compiler/README.md

 like to add a better register allocator, or perhaps register renaming at the interpreter level, though that's much lower priority than other optimizations.

+The implementation of the type system relies on expressions having types that can be determined without any of the surrounding context.
+This makes it very easy to simply decide the type of an expression and then compare it with the expected type.
+At the moment, the implementation is quite slow (from a time-complexity perspective), but that can be solved with dynamic programming.

 The compiler is written in Python because I'm mostly in this project for the experience writing an interpreter, so I wanted to spend as little time as possible writing the compiler.